Scottish Labour Party Conference

 be a requirement under EU Legislation.

-to retain the Rule of 85 for members of the LGPS in Scotland.
+unions to retain the Rule of 85 for members of the LGPS in

-media, who have united to condemn the agreement.
-Liberal Democrat
+the media, who have united to condemn the agreement.
+Liberal

 sensible nor affordable".
 Sixteen business leaders who